barryclark/jekyll-now/overviews/_posts/2018-03-19-SQLi-BadStore.md

 The database dump will give us all the tables and columns in the database, along with any information stored in them.

 BadStore allows the user to upload files to the server from the supplier page.
 If this wasn't available, then the MySQL function outfile could be used.
 This function can be used to write a field from a column into a file on the webserver.
-From the MySQL console we can issue the following commands: <br>
+From the MySQL console we can issue the following commands: <br><br>
 CREATE TABLE badstoredb.\`exploit\` ( \`code\` varchar(256)); <br>
 INSERT INTO badstoredb.exploit VALUES ('test exploit'); <br>
 SELECT code into outfile '/usr/local/apache/cgi-bin/test.html' from badstoredb.exploit; <br>